 In interpreting the findings and implications, it is necessary to consider the limitations to the present analyses.
-First, it is important to note that the data analyzed for this paper are part of a larger project as described throughout this paper, and that many aspects of the larger project impacted data collection and analyses.
-For example, implementation occurred rapidly in 2015-16 in the context of changes mandated in the Consent Decree entered into by the state of RI.
-This led to not being able to link data from the 2015-16 year to subsequent years of data collection because while data on fidelity of implementation were collected across all three years of the project, a pilot version of the SDLMI Teacher Fidelity Measure was used in 2015-16 (Shogren et al., in press).
-As such, we focused only on the 2016-17 and 2017-18 data in the present analyses, but different results could have been found if we had also been able to link to fidelity data from the first year.
-Additionally, the introduction of WF occurred using a C-RCT in 2016-17; the primary purpose was to analyze if more intensive interventions lead to enhanced student outcomes (see Shogren, Burke, et al., 2018), not to examine impacts on teacher fidelity.
-While the present analyses capitalized on this design, it is important to note that teacher fidelity was not a primary focus.
-For example, while teachers in the SDLMI + WF condition in the 2016-17 year reported on both SDLMI and WF fidelity, during the 2017-18 school year, when all teachers implemented the SDLMI + WF, ongoing WF fidelity was not collected to attempt to reduce the demands on teacher time and because the WF fidelity tool was primarily procedural in nature (e.g., did students complete the assigned chapter and assignments, given that WF is a selfdirected, scripted, technology-based curriculum).
+First, it is important to note that the data analyzed for this article are part of a larger project as described throughout this article and that many aspects of the larger project affected data collection and analyses.
+For example, implementation occurred rapidly in 2015 to 2016 in the context of changes mandated in the Consent Decree entered into by the state of RI.
+This led to not being able to link data from the 2015 to 2016 year to subsequent years of data collection because while data on fidelity of implementation were collected across all 3 years of the project, a pilot version of the SDLMI Teacher Fidelity Measure was used in 2015 to 2016 (Shogren et al., 2019).
+As such, we focused only on the 2016 to 2017 and 2017 to 2018 data in the present analyses, but different results could have been found if we had also been able to link to fidelity data from the first year.
+In addition, the introduction of WF occurred using a C-RCT in 2016 to 2017; the primary purpose was to analyze if more intensive interventions lead to enhanced student outcomes (Shogren, Burke, et al., 2018), not to examine impacts on teacher fidelity.
+Although the present analyses capitalized on this design, it is important to note that teacher fidelity was not a primary focus.
+For example, although teachers in the SDLMI + WF condition in the 2016 to 2017 year reported on both SDLMI and WF fidelity, during the 2017 to 2018 school year, when all teachers implemented the SDLMI + WF, ongoing WF fidelity was not collected to attempt to reduce the demands on teacher time and because the WF fidelity tool was primarily procedural in nature (e.g., did students complete the assigned chapter and assignments, given that WF is a selfdirected, scripted, and technology-based curriculum).
 However, we do not know about the degree to which teachers regularly implemented WF with students during this time, which could have implications for variability in the SDLMI fidelity.
-Further we focused on teacher perceptions of their fidelity in the present analyses, and not coaches observation.
-Future work is needed both to examine congruence in self-reported and coach observed fidelity; as well as explore if the same patterns of relationships to student outcomes are found.
+Furthermore, we focused on teacher perceptions of their fidelity in the present analyses and not coaches observation.
+Future work is needed both to examine congruence in self-reported and coach-observed fidelity and explore if the same patterns of relationships to student outcomes are found.

-Additionally, the analysis of the student data was conducted disregarding any possible nesting effect that may have been present.
-While this resulted in a more parsimonious mediation model, teacher or school level effects may explain some of the variation in self-determination and teacher fidelity.
+In addition, the analysis of the student data was conducted disregarding any possible nesting effect that may have been present.
+Although this resulted in a more parsimonious mediation model, teacher- or school-level effects may explain some of the variations in self-determination and teacher fidelity.
 However, because of the sample size, accounting for this nesting was not feasible.
-We also did not look at whether students were consistent across teachers over the two years of the analysis, which may impact variation in teacher fidelity of implementation and student outcomes.
-Relatedly, detailed information on specific classroom setting (i.e., inclusive general education setting, separate special education setting) was not collected, which also may have explained some of the variation in self-determination and teacher fidelity.
+We also did not look at whether students were consistent across teachers over the 2 years of the analysis, which may affect variation in teacher fidelity of implementation and student outcomes.
+Relatedly, detailed information on specific classroom setting (i.e., inclusive general education setting, separate special education setting) was not collected, which also may have explained some of the variations in self-determination and teacher fidelity.